Cypress Quickstart

 ### Prerequisites

-* [Run Cypress on your CI/CD](https://learn.cypress.io/advanced-cypress-concepts/running-cypress-in-ci)
+* [Cypress running on your CI](https://learn.cypress.io/advanced-cypress-concepts/running-cypress-in-ci)

-* [Create your project in Argos](https://app.argos-ci.com/new)
+* [A project created in Argos](https://app.argos-ci.com/new)

 {% stepper %}